Reed-CompBio/spras/docs/contributing.rst

      sources NODEID
    0    True      A

-Note: If you get a ‘no module named’ error, make sure that you are running your interactive python session inside the SPRAS conda environment (your terminal should begin with ``(spras)`` instead of ``(base)``, which can be done through ``conda activate spras``), and your editor’s interpreter is set to using the SPRAS environment over the base environment (on VSCode and IntelliJ editors, this should be in the bottom right.)
+Note: If you get a 'no module named' error, make sure that you are running your interactive python session inside the SPRAS conda environment (your terminal should begin with ``(spras)`` instead of ``(base)``, which can be done through ``conda activate spras``), and your editor's interpreter is set to using the SPRAS environment over the base environment (on VSCode and IntelliJ editors, this should be in the bottom right.)